Farheen393/SmallProject/README.md

   Camel Jasypt encryption library is used to encrypt and decrypt sensitive information of an application

   The following command has been used to encrypt password of TIBCO JMS connection
-  -  java -jar camel-jasypt-3.4.3.jar -c encrypt -p secret -i <passowrd>
+  -  java -jar camel-jasypt-3.4.3.jar -c encrypt -p secret -i 'passowrd'

       Encrypted text: iWwq47eGLgyY/yhJbkQHTQ==